What are Trade Effluent Charges?

 The criteria for requiring consent instead depend on the nature of the substance discharged.
 See what is trade effluent?

 How do I get trade effluent consent? 📒

 A trade effluent consent application is submitted to your water supplier, who will work with the local wholesaler to process your application.

 The trade effluent application consists of one of the following two forms:

-The non-household market operator provides guidance on how to fill out these consent applications in the following guides:
+The non-household market operator has published guidance on how to fill out these consent applications: